 College: 40 semester or 60 quarter units from an accredited college (college units must be completed by time of application)

 Academy Certification: POST certificate verifying successful completion of the POST Entry Level Law Enforcement Test Battery (PELLETB) with a T-Score of 50 or higher OR National Testing Network FrontLine law enforcement written test with reading and writing scores of 70% or higher and video score of 65% or higher.

 The City’s selection process for Police Officer Trainee requires successfully passing either the PELLETB test (with a T- Score of 50 or higher) OR the National Testing Network FrontLine law enforcement test (with reading and writing scores of 70% or higher and video score of 65% or higher):

 POST Entry Level Law Enforcement Test Battery (PELLETB)

-This test is administered through the South Bay Regional Public Safety Training Consortium (SBRPSTC), among other California academy locations, and candidates who successfully pass this test battery receive a certificate.
+This test is administered through the South Bay Regional Public Safety Training Consortium (SBRPSTC) at various locations, among other California academy locations, and candidates who successfully pass this test battery receive a certificate.
 A copy of the certificate must be attached to your city application through www.calopps.org.
 It is preferred for applicants to attach this certificate to their application upon submittal.
-If you are awaiting certificate/results at the time of application you may submit your application without the certificate and provide the certificate to Human Resources no later than 5:00pm Monday, March 9th, 2020.
+If you are awaiting certificate/results at the time of application you may submit your application without the certificate and provide the certificate to Human Resources no later than 5:00pm Wednesday.
+September 8, 2021.
 Please note, your application will not be considered until and unless the required certificate is attached.